rm511130/PCF4CAS/README.md

 cf target -s development
 ```

 Grant a colleague of yours access to your `development` space.
 In the example shown below `user1` is granting `user2` the right to access the `development` space in `org1`. `user2` is being granted the role of `SpaceDeveloper`.
-You can pick tthe userID of anyone participating in this workshop, but make sure you are referencing your ORG (and not `org1`) in the command below:
+You can pick the userID of anyone participating in this workshop, but make sure you are referencing your ORG (and not `org1`) in the command below:

 ```
 cf set-space-role user2 org1 development SpaceDeveloper